 - The full funds range: Choose from our full range of around 2000 funds.

 You don’t have to choose your investments as soon as you open an Aviva Pension.
-We’ll hold your money in a cash account, currently at a variable interest rate of 0.25% tax free/AER, until you tell us how you’d like to invest it.
+We’ll hold your money in a cash account, until you tell us how you’d like to invest it.
 Make sure you check the interest rate on the cash account via our Product Literature (PDF 99KB) beforehand – if it’s less than what we charge for managing it, the amount in the cash account will reduce.
-HSBC is currently the provider of our cash accounts, although this may change from time to time.

 The value of your Aviva Pension can go down as well as up.
 You may get back less than the amount paid in.